UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_13.md

 Notes:

-Let’s find an example that the model is pretty confident.
-This time where we make our dataframe we are only bringing in the probability of predicting “Canada”.
-This is because we are 0 percent confident a prediction is “Canada”, the model is 100% confident in “USA”.
+Let’s find some examples where the model is pretty confident in it’s predictions.

+This time, when we make our dataframe, we are only bringing in the probability of predicting “Canada”.
+This is because if we are 10 percent confident a prediction is “Canada”, the model is 90% confident in “USA”.

 Here we can see both extremes.

-Like we are 99.345% (1- 0.006547) confident that city 37 is “USA” and
+We are 99.345% (1- 0.006547) confident that city 37 is “USA” and 96.19%
-96.19% confident that city 1 is “Canada”.
-The firt one it got right, but the second one it, didn’t, let’s plot them and see why.
+confident that city 1 is “Canada”.

+The model got the first example right, but the second one, it didn’t.

+Let’s plot this and see why.

 ---